-As of October 2022, the months supply of existing homes on the market was 3.3 months, more than the record lows of early 2022 but still notably lower than previous periods.
-Constrained supply is particularly a concern for Latino households, who are more likely to live in high-cost markets and tend to have lower incomes than their white
+As of March 2024, the months supply of existing homes on the market was 3.6 months, higher than the record lows of early 2022 but still notably lower than pre-pandemic levels.
+Constrained supply is particularly a concern for Latino households, who are more likely to live in high-cost markets and tend to have lower incomes than their white counterparts.